Ask a doctor about a prescription for BECOTIDE 50 micrograms/inhalation PRESSURIZED INHALATION SOLUTION

 |

-You can add a mild detergent or a solution of the type used to clean baby bottles to the water.
+A mild detergent or a solution of the type used to clean baby bottles can be added to the water.
 Rinse thoroughly with clean water before drying.
 DO NOT SUBMERGE THE METAL CARTRIDGE IN WATER.

 If you use more Becotide than you should

-It is essential that you take your dose as indicated by your doctor.
+It is important that you take your dose exactly as your doctor has indicated.
 Do not increase or decrease your dose without medical supervision.

-If you have used more Becotide than you should, consult your doctor or pharmacist immediately or the Toxicological Information Service, phone: 91 562 04 20.
+If you have used more Becotide than you should, consult your doctor or pharmacist immediately or the Toxicology Information Service, telephone: 91 562 04 20.

-Do not take a double dose to compensate for the missed doses, simply wait for the next dose.
+Do not take a double dose to make up for forgotten doses, simply wait for the next dose.

 The side effects due to the administration of Becotide may be: